-SCSA Auditor Analyze the Stadium Authority's review Promote honest, efficient, effective Annual Audit Work procedures for Non-NFL Events' revenues and and fully accountable city Annual Audit Work Plan procedures for Non-NFL Events' revenues and provide feedback on procedure and control issues, if any.
-Review the Stadium Authority Financial Reporting Policy with staff and external auditors and provide feedback on best practices.
-Review past Construction Fund and Public Safety transactions and provide feedback on the allocation of staff charges (contracted service).
-Retain consultants to audit Non-NFL Events and fully accountable city government through accurate, independent and objective audits. and prevailing wage contracts (contracted service).
-Retain consultants to perform the annual financial audit for the Stadium Authority (contracted audit service).
+- Analyze the Stadium Authority's review procedures for Non-NFL Events' revenues and provide feedback on procedure and control issues, if any. - Review the Stadium Authority Financial Reporting Policy with staff and external auditors and provide feedback on best practices. - Review past Construction Fund and Public Safety transactions and provide feedbackon the allocation of staff charges (contracted service). - Retain consultants to audit Non-NFL Events and prevailing wage contracts (contracted service). - Retain consultants to perform the annual financial audit for the Stadium Authority (contracted audit service).